essif-lab/framework/docs/terms/definition.md

 * %%Scope|scope%% is related in several ways.
 First, there is (precisely, or at most one) Scope that governs the definition/specification of the Concept.
 Second, there may be (any number of) Scopes that use the Concept, i.e. within which Terms are defined that refer to the Concept

 * %%Mental(or Conceptual) Model|pattern%% is a collection of concepts, relations between such concepts, and constraint rules that (elements of) such concepts and relations must satisfy.
-Such [models](https://en.wikipedia.org/wiki/Conceptual_model) are used to help people know, understand, or simulate a subject the model represents.
+Such [models](https://en.wikipedia.org/wiki/Conceptual_model) are used to help people know, understand, or simulate a topic that the model represents.

 ### Use-cases
 <!--This (optional) section specifies an (optional) introductory paragraph, and a level-3 (i.e. `###`) subsection for every use case it describes.
 Every such use-case SHOULD